 This reflection can become even more crucial if faced with whether or not to end an unexpected pregnancy.

 Other women may be faced with a different physiological reality: a strong desire for kids, but trouble conceiving, not being able to carry the baby to term, or a forced interruption to pregnancy-related to a medical condition such as cancer.

 The stress of these situations, not to mention the additional stress related to medical interventions, can be significant.

 How counselling for Pregnancy and Motherhood can help

-In the case of miscarriage, abortion, or pre-term labour, theapeutic work may center more on mourning, hope, and the identiy concerns in terms of being a woman or mother.
+In the case of miscarriage, abortion, or pre-term labour, therapeutic work may center more on mourning, hope, and identity concerns in terms of being a woman or mother.

 In all cases, please contact us if you’d like support, you don’t need to go through this alone!